EverSeenTOTOTO/eventloop-in-lua/README.md

   A high-order function accepts a coroutine function and returns a function that returns a `Promise` once executed.

 + `await`

-  A wrap function for `coroutine.yield`, accepts anything and promisify them, will return if the promise got fulfilled or throw if it encountered an error.
+  A wrap function for `coroutine.yield`, accepts anything and promisify them, returns `result, true` if the promise got fulfilled and `result, false` if it encountered an error.

   ```lua
   async {function()